All Episodes

 Nancy Pelosi, if that happens, is not going to be speaker.

-Because the same people that voted for Trump that are happy with the results of Trump that see the injustice and the double standard, they're going to tell, they're basically going to flip the bird to all of the media and all the destroy Trump, you know, the literal institutions that are building up in this country.
+that are happy with the results of Trump, that see the injustice and the double standard, they're basically going to flip the bird to all of the media and all of the destroy Trump, you know, the literal institutions that are building up in this country.

-Most Americans are not going to care, and it's going to piss them off.
+Most Americans are not going to care, and it's going to piss them off, and it's going to motivate them.

-By the way, the judge in the Flynn case is now Expressing frustration over now what the fourth delay in his sentencing.
+By the way, the judge in the Flynn case is now expressing frustration over now, what, the fourth delay in his sentencing.

 What did he do?

-But the FBI agents that interviewed him didn't think he was lying.
+Lie to the FBI, but the FBI agents that interviewed him didn't think he was lying.

 And neither did Comey.